At a Glance

 - Research experience in Neurology or Rehabilitation Medicine; PhD desirable.

-All Caregivers have a personal and professional responsibility to identify and report abuse.
+All Caregivers have a personal and a professional responsibility to identify and report abuse.
 A patient or fellow Caregiver may disclose information of being abused or suspected abuse.
 A Caregiver may also witness abuse or simply have concerns of abuse taking place.
 Should any Caregiver suspect abuse then it is vital that the CCL Safeguarding Policy and procedure is immediately implemented.
 It is the Caregiver's responsibility to ensure they are fully compliant with CCL's Safeguarding training and have read, understood and adhere to the CCL Safeguarding Policy and Procedure.

 CCL is committed to applying its Equal Employment Opportunity/Workforce Diversity and Inclusion Policy at all stages of recruitment and privileging.
 Shortlisting, interviewing and selection will always be carried out without regard to any Protected Characteristics.
 When aware of the need to do so and when required, CCL will make reasonable adjustments to its arrangements for interviews and to conditions of employment/engagement for disabled applicants to ensure, so far as practicable, that they do not place such applicants at a substantial disadvantage in comparison to non-disabled applicants.